Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/Group27_Final_Project.md

 ## Conclusion

 Rolling Circle Amplification, the amplification of circularized target template molecules, is an innovative and efficient process to achieve a multitude of copies of the DNA snippet of interest.
-While only a few of the potential uses of RCA are described in this writeup, there are other avenues such as its utilization in Low Copy Number (LCN) DNA used for forensic genomics.
+While only a few of the potential uses of RCA are described in this writeup, there are other avenues such as its utilization in Low Copy Number (LCN) DNA used for forensic genomics [7].
 Because this is a fairly new concept, continued efforts are being pursued to find even more approaches with RCA.

 ---